Survival of weak-field seekers inside a TOP trap

 The resurrection time $\tau$ is an emergent time scale, composed of $\omega$, $\omega_0$ and the parameter $\theta$.
-Now, the trap for which the weak field seekers take more than the resurrection time to fly off, are permanently confined because, before they leave the trap, they become weak field seekers again, hence, are pulled towards the minima and it is always possible to design such a trap accordingly. {\it So, we realize without any doubt that, the atom can still be trapped beyond adiabatic limit and this gives us a clear answer to our second query}. \\ For more precise and quantitative understanding of $\tau$, we have presented two plots corresponding to two different regime of the parameter $\theta$.
-Fig. 3 shows that within the range $0\leq\theta\leq\frac{\pi}{2}$ the quantity $\tau$ initially increases from unity and reaches a local maxima equals to $\frac{1}{\sin \theta}$ at ($\frac{\omega_0}{\omega}=|\cos \theta|$) and then decreases with ($\frac{\omega_0}{\omega}$).
+Now, the trap for which the weak field seekers take more than the resurrection time to fly off, are permanently confined because, before leaving the trap, they become weak field seekers again, and hence, are pulled towards the minima and it is always possible to design such a trap accordingly.
+So, upto this point, {\it our study offers a tentative realisation that atoms might not fly off the trap even though they have gone through a non adiabatic evolution.} The complete answer is possible only when we will combine the spatial motion along with the evolution of the spin state.
+We will present such a calculation in the next section of this article which will provide the answer to our second query. \\ For more precise and quantitative understanding of $\tau$, we have presented two plots corresponding to two different regimes of the parameter $\theta$.
+Fig.\ref{fig:three} shows that within the range $0\leq\theta\leq\frac{\pi}{2}$ the quantity $\tau$ initially increases from unity and reaches a local maxima equals to $\frac{1}{\sin \theta}$ at ($\frac{\omega_0}{\omega}=|\cos \theta|$) and then decreases with ($\frac{\omega_0}{\omega}$).
 Therefore, for a fixed value of $\theta$ within the above mentioned range, $\tau$ never can be bigger than cosec$\theta$.